 After review (if not rejected), authors should prepare one document of the revised manuscript in the ‘track changes’ mode, a second document with all applied changes included and a rebuttal letter referring to the reviewer’s and editor’s comments in detail.
 All files have to be sent back to the responsible editor.

 After final acceptance of the manuscript, photographic pictures must be send to the editors as electronic files in high resolution TIFF or JPEG format with minimum width of 200 mm at 300 dpi; line drawings, maps and diagrams must be submitted as TIFF or JPEG with at least 800 dpi at 200 mm width.
 Figures and tables have to be numbered.
 Make sure that text and numbers within figures are large and clear enough, even if reduced to column width in printing.

 Page proofs are sent to authors by the layouter.
 Authors are committed to answer questions asked by the layouter and modify text and figures accordingly, if required.
 Publication is attached to publication fees, depending on DGHT-membership.

-After being published, the corresponding author will receive a notice to download a high resolution PDF of the article from the SALAMANDRA-homepage.
+After being published, the corresponding author will receive a notice to download a high resolution PDF of the article from the SALAMANDRA website.